 If your horse says NO it is because he is either unable or unwilling to say YES.
 Figuring out the difference is your responsibility.
 Every NO means you have to make him ABLE to say yes or motivate him so he is WILLING to say yes.

 This is another instance where claiming your space and having a horse who backs up easily with just a LOOK will totally solve the problem.
-In order for the horse to bite you when being led he has to get too close to you with his head.
-I prefer to have horses walk with their muzzle about a foot behind my elbow.
+If your horse bites you when being led he’s too close.
+I prefer horses walk with their muzzle about a foot behind my elbow.

 Some folks don’t like that position because a horse that spooks might run them over or it places the horse too far behind the action for showmanship-type maneuvers.
 I trust my horses to keep their cool because they trust me to keep mine.